 Horses in Pain (HiP) Research

 Recognition of pain in horses and other animals is important from a medical, ethical and welfare point of view.
-Therefore, we have developed and evaluated systematic methods to identify varying levels of equine pain.
-One of the most promising and sensitive indicators for equine pain are subtle changes in facial expressions, the “pain face,” an integral part of the behavioral Equine Pain Scale (EPS) that we have developed.
+Therefore, we work with development and evaluation of systematic methods to identify varying levels of equine pain, preferably such that can used also by horse people.
+One of the most promising indicators for equine pain are subtle changes in facial expressions, the “pain face,” which can be used as part of other pain behavioural or composite pain scales.

 The SLU HiP team is led by Pia Haubro Andersen, Professor of Large Animal Surgery, Marie Rhodin, Senior Lecturer and DipACVSMR, as well as postdoctorate equine researcher Elin Hernlund.
 Katrina Ask is the SLU HiP doctoral student.
 Other key members in Scandinavia are professor Hedvig Kjellström, Professor and Head of the Department of Robotics, Perception, and Learning at KTH and her KTH doctoral student Sofia Broomé, as well as Karina Bech Gleerup in Copenhagen who was the key person to develop the Equine Pain Face tool.